-This old fashioned peanut butter fudge is just like the smooth and creamy sweet treat your grandma made.
-Best of all, this easy dessert only requires a few simple ingredients and it is a pretty easy recipe to follow.
-Even if your grandma never made this for your whole family, now is your chance to create a new family favorite to enjoy during the holidays or any time of year!
+My old fashioned peanut butter fudge recipe is the same smooth and creamy sweet treat your grandma made.
+This easy dessert only requires a few simple ingredients and is an effortless recipe to follow.

 Ingredients Needed